-Office of the Attorney General for Northern Ireland, PO Box 1272, Belfast BT1 9LU Telephone: 028 9072 5315 E-mail: contact@attorneygeneralni.gov.uk www.attorneygeneralni.gov.uk
+Office of the Attorney General for Northern Ireland, PO Box 1272, Belfast BT1 9LU Telephone: 028 9072 5315 E-mail: contact@attorneygeneralni.gov.uk www.attorneygeneralni.gov.uk relevant to the question of whether a direction should be given by the Attorney General under section 14.

-- 2) A person may not be required to produce any document or give any other information under this section if that person could not be compelled to produce that document or give that information in civil proceedings in the High Court. - (3) In this section- - "document" includes information recorded in any form, and references to producing a document include, in relation to information recorded otherwise than in legible form, references to providing a copy of the information in a legible form; - (4) A person who fails without reasonable excuse to comply with a requirement under this section commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale.
+2) A person may not be required to produce any document or give any other information under this section if that person could not be compelled to produce that document or give that information in civil proceedings in the High Court.

+(3) In this section-

+"document" includes information recorded in any form, and references to producing a document include, in relation to information recorded otherwise than in legible form, references to providing a copy of the information in a legible form;

+(4) A person who fails without reasonable excuse to comply with a requirement under this section commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale.